mlh123/BlogPostings/_recipes/recipe4.md

 *Want to spice things up furthur?
 Then add a dash of our honey to the milk and warm up for an extra treat.*

-* Serves: 35 cookies
+Serves: 35 cookies

-* Preparation Time: 25 minutes
+Preparation Time: 25 minutes

-* Cooking Time: 20 minutes
+Cooking Time: 20 minutes

-## Ingredients:
+## Ingredients

-* 250g of butter
+250g of butter

-* 180g of demerara sugar
+180g of demerara sugar

-* 250g of honey
+250g of honey

-* 3 eggs
+3 eggs

-* 1 teaspoon of baking soda
+1 teaspoon of baking soda

-* 2 teaspoon of ground cinnamon
+2 teaspoon of ground cinnamon

-* ½ teaspoon of ground cloves
+½ teaspoon of ground cloves

-* ½ teaspoon of ground nutmeg
+½ teaspoon of ground nutmeg

-* ½ teaspoon of powdered ginger
+½ teaspoon of powdered ginger

-* 300g of all-purpose flour
+300g of all-purpose flour

-* 100g of whole wheat flour
+100g of whole wheat flour

-* 350g of soft flour
+350g of soft flour

-* 12 walnuts, whole walnut kernels, divided into quarters
+12 walnuts, whole walnut kernels, divided into quarters

-## Method:
+### Method:

 1. Heat the butter, sugar and **Holden Honey Hives'** honey, stirring constantly, over a low heat until the sugar and butter have melted completely.
 2. Set aside to cool (10 minutes) and lightly whisk the eggs.